jeffbass/imagezmq/docs/api-examples.rst

 ImageSender/ImageHub pair can work in one of following modes: REQ/REP or PUB/SUB.
-The mode is selected when ImageSender and ImageHub are instantiated by setting REQ_REP parameter in constructor to True or False.
+The mode is selected when ImageSender and ImageHub are instantiated by setting REQ_REP parameter in constructor to *True* or *False*.
 REQ/REP mode is a default one.

 Two messaging patterns: REQ/REP and PUB/SUB
 ==========================================